 A ccTLD (Country Code Top-Level Domain) represents a specific country or region.

 Examples include: .uk (United Kingdom), .de (Germany), .fr (France), .in (India), and .jp (Japan).
+Local domains often work best when supported with proper geo targeting practices.

 Each ccTLD signals to search engines that the website targets users from that country.